Birth Control - Emergency Contraception

 Birth Control - Teens and Birth Control

 Whether you are male or female, your life can suddenly be changed forever by pregnancy or a sexually transmitted disease (STD).
 Think for a moment what this would be like for you.
 The most dependable way to prevent pregnancy and STD infection is not to have sexual intercourse.
 This is called abstinence.
 If you do not choose abstinence and are sexually active, always be prepared.
 To protect ...

 HIV (Human Immunodeficiency Virus) Infection - Health Tools

 Should I start antiretroviral drugs for HIV infection even though I have no symptoms?

-HIV & AIDS Guide - Topic Overview
+HIV (Human Immunodeficiency Virus) Infection - Topic Overview

 Information on the human immunodeficiency virus (HIV), which causes AIDS.